 Pupil Name:

 Emergency Contacts

+Emergency Contact 1 (relationship to child):

+Emergency Contact 2 (relationship to child):

 Severe Allergies

 Please list here the allergens that pupils will react to.

 Severe allergy:

 Any other allergies:

 Nearest Hospital

 Please include travel details of how a pupil will be transported to the hospital and with whom, this is particularly important on residential trips where GA staff will not have access to cars.

 Name of nearest hospital:

 Address:

 Distance from trip location (miles and hours/mins):

 Transport details:

 Staffing details:

 Staff Training

-If additional staff are assisting with pupils with severe allergies, please state whether they can administer medication or not.
+If additional staff are assisting with pupils with severe allergies, please state whether they can administed medication or not.

 Staff member responsible for pupils with severe allergies:

 Relevant training undertaken:

 Can staff member administer medication if required Y/N:

 Additional staff members who can assist if required (first aid trained):